senzee1984/EDRPrison/README.md

 - A future feature that could add additional protections for driver installment.

 # Further Evasion
-From a red teamer's perspective, depending on the environment's security configurations, we can subvert some of the above detections.
+From a red teamer's perspective, we can subvert some of the above detections depending on the environment's security configurations.

 ### Seek An Alternative To WinDivert
-- If WinDivert is considered malicious in the environment, we can seek alternatives that are signed, open-source, have fewer records for malicious purposes, and allow packet interception, reinjection, and other manipulation.
+- If WinDivert is considered malicious in the environment, we can seek signed, open-source alternatives, have fewer records for malicious purposes, and allow packet interception, reinjection, and other manipulation.

 ### Reuse An Installed Or Built-in WFP Callout Driver
 - If all external drivers are considered unauthorized unless approved, it is challenging but possible to reverse engineer an installed or built-in WFP callout driver and reuse its callout functions.
 Many security software solutions have their own WFP callout drivers.